Suwannee River, Florida | John Moran

 Threat: Excessive groundwater withdrawals; agricultural and sewage pollution

-The Suwanee River is famous for its springs, which ensure a consistent flow of clear, clean water.
+The Suwannee River is famous for its springs, which ensure a consistent flow of clear, clean water.
 The river’s flow nurtures fish and wildlife and provides world-class recreation opportunities.
 But pollution and excessive water withdrawals are contaminating the river and causing vital springs to dry up.
 The Florida legislature and the state’s Department of Environmental Protection (FDEP) must allocate funds to protect the springs and enforce pollution limits.

 American Rivers appreciates the collaboration and efforts of our partners: